 What's the Problem & How are Progressives Addressing It

-Available Local Levers & Targets of Reforms
+Available Local Levers & Current Reforms

 Taking it to the Next Level